Navigation

 1301 Grand Ave., #1

 Bacanora is a love letter to Sonora, including the restaurant’s namesake agave spirit that hails from the Mexican state.
-On the celebrated spot’s taut cocktail menu, Bacanora offers a traditional margarita and or the Bacanorita – using bacanora, fresh lime juice, agave and orange liqueur, garnished with a citrus-sugar and chiltepin rim.
-Reservations to chef Rene Andrade’s Grand Avenue restaurant remain a hot commodity, but you can also try your luck walking in for brunch or visiting his reservation-free sibling restaurant Huarachis Taqueria, which serves margaritas among its array of inventive cocktails.
+On the celebrated spot’s taut cocktail menu, Bacanora offers the Bacanorita – using bacanora, fresh lime juice and agave.
+Reservations to James Beard Award-winning chef Rene Andrade’s Grand Avenue restaurant remain a hot commodity, but you can also try your luck at his sibling restaurant Huarachis Taqueria, which serves margaritas among its array of inventive cocktails.

 Gallo Blanco